 Financially Risky Materials

-Certain roofing materials that are either highly expensive or can be easily damaged are likely not covered by insurance.
+Certain roofing materials that are highly expensive and/or can be easily damaged are likely not covered by insurance.

 Excluded Perils